 We study a two-user BC over which a common message for both users and a pair of private messages, each destined for a different user, are transmitted.
 A limited amount of rate of each private message may be leaked to the opposite receiver.
 The leaked rate is quantified as the normalized mutual information between the message of interest and the channel output sequence at the opposite user.
 Setting either leakage to zero or infinity reduces the problem to the case where the associated message is confidential or non-confidential, respectively.
-Thus, our problem setting captures as special cases four scenarios concerning secrecy, i.e., when both, either or neither of the private messages are secret.
-We derive novel inner and outer bounds on the leakage-capacity region of the BC.
-The bounds are tight for SD-BCs, physically degraded (PD) BCs, and BCs with a degraded message set, thus characterizing their leakage-capacity regions, which were not known before.
-Furthermore, we derive a condition for identifying the privacy leakage threshold values above which the inner bound saturates.
+Thus, our problem setting specializes to all four scenarios concerning secrecy: when both, either or neither of the private messages are secret.
+We derive inner and outer bounds on the leakage-capacity region of the BC.
+The inner bound relies on a leakage-adaptive coding scheme that accounts for the codebook being known to the eavesdropper.